CSCfi/csc-user-guide/docs/support/tutorials/env-guide/commands-for-data-processing.md

 ```

 Modifying the file so that all the text is written with upper case
-letters can be done with:
+letters can be done with

 ```bash
 tr "[:lower:]" "[:upper:]" < authors.txt
 ```

-Resulting:
+which results in

 ```text
 EEVA PEKKANEN, OULU 50